ucsb-cs24/s19/_lab/extra_credit_lab.md

 1. Type your name and the date in a comment at the top.(Like always, whether or not we remind you!)

-2. Write test code in the file: `stattest.cpp`
+2. Write unit tests in the file: `unittests.cpp`
-   This code should test each of the public interfaces and non member functions of your class.
+   This code should test each of the public interfaces and non member functions of your class and follow the structure described in lecture 4.

 3. Complete the incomplete definition of class statistician as provided in `stats.h` header file.
 In particular you must reason